| Document Number: | WG14 N1269 |

 condition variable

-at the time of the call.
+*cond at the time of the call.
 If no threads are blocked

 on the condition variable at the time of the call the function does nothing.

-void cnd_destroy(cnd_t *cond);
+cnd_destroyvoid cnd_destroy(cnd_t *cond);

 Requires:

-no threads are blocked waiting for *cond
+no threads are blocked waiting for *cond.

 The function releases any resources used by the

-condition variable *cond
+condition variable *cond.

-int cnd_init(cnd_t *cond);
+cnd_initint cnd_init(cnd_t *cond);

 Returns: the usual return value.